-Algorithm for Hospital Doctors: Second Edition
+Algorithm for Hospital Doctors: Third Edition, January 2016

 This protocol is for doctors in Emergency Medicine, General Medicine, Infectious Diseases, Critical Care and Anaesthetics.

 It is our intention to update the algorithm on a regular basis to accommodate new evidence and new practices as they arise.

 We are always pleased to receive feedback, which will be used to improve future updated versions of the resource.

 Send feedback to our Medical Information Officer Claire Wright